samiya-172/Mr.-Sprouty-Virtual-Plant-Pet/README.md

-Title:
+#Title
 Mr.-Sprouty-Virtual-Plant-Pet

-Description:
+#Description
-Mr. Sprouty is a  Plant Pet, an interactive, C project that teaches plant care in a fun way.
+**Mr. Sprouty** is a  Plant Pet, an interactive, C project that teaches plant care in a fun way.
 It is a console-based virtual game where players nurture an unknown plant species from seed to bloom.
 This project combines logic, randomization, and creative interaction to make a simple yet engaging virtual gardening experience.

-How to Run the Project:
+#How to Run the Project#
 🔧 Requirements:

 GCC compiler (or any C compiler)